255.467 - External corrosion control: Electrical isolation

 (1) Step voltage means the root mean square voltage difference between any two points on the ground surface separated by one meter (approximately the distance of one step) in the direction of the maximum voltage gradient.

-(2) Touch voltage means root mean square voltage difference between any point on the ground where a person may stand and any point on the pipeline or its appurtenances which can be touched simultaneously by either hand.
+(2) Touch voltage means the root mean square voltage difference between any point on the ground where a person may stand and any point on the pipeline or its appurtenances which can be touched simultaneously by either hand.